cosmos/sdk-tutorials/liquidity-module/index.md

 Here’s what you accomplished in this tutorial:

-- Creating a Blockchain with Starport and connecting to testnet
+- Created a blockchain with Starport and connecting to testnet
-- Creating a new liquidity pool with IBC token
+- Created a liquidity pool with IBC token
-- Swap tokens within the pool
+- Swapped tokens within the pool
-- Deposit tokens to the pool
+- Deposited tokens to the pool
-- Withdraw tokens from the pool
+- Withdrew tokens from the pool